-Newly Revised for June 2021, Phantom of the Opera month.
+Revised June 2021, Phantom of the Opera month.

 We see a stage painted black and white, with an open coffin.
 It’s ready for an elaborate funeral, a Frankenstein christening if you will.
 Three men step forward in unison, walking towards their frenzied audience.
 The lead singer slashes his microphone stand across the crowd, slicing a manikin in half.
 His assistants pull up the torso and begin to sew it to other flailed limbs.
 They place it in the coffin and stand back as it begins to rise to a hidden catwalk.
 An electric thunderbolt begins to strobe across the performers’ faces.
 “Life at Last!” screams the figure in the coffin, as he stumbles out and begins to sing.
-He flounces around the stage, and shows the audience his Frankenstein stitches and ripped clothing.
+He flounces around the stage, proudly displaying his Frankenstein stitches and ripped clothing to the audience.
 He is a butcher, both in flesh and song.
 The song does not belong to him, he ripped it from the throat of another singer.
 And deep in the theatre, past this ignorant crowd, a figure, a phantom, plots his revenge.
 A what a loud revenge it shall be.

 Released in 1974, Phantom was created at the height of the Rock Star persona.
 It was directed by Brian De Palma, who is predominantly known for his later works, including Scarface and Carrie.
 It is a cult classic which never reached the same level of mainstream success as films like RHPS.
 It has gained a small and persistent fandom, yet it remains largely obscure in even horror musical discussions.
 That might be because the film’s eccentric subject and focus on sexploitation is rather pessimistic, as is its ending.
 However, those very qualities make the film extremely relevant, particularly in the age of Me Too.